 - Road Map for Peace: The European Union, UN, US, and Russia had released a road map in 2003, which outlined a clear timetable towards a Palestinian state.

-- The need of the hour is to treat this conflict as Israeli-Arab conflict rather Israel-Palestine.
+- The need of the hour is to treat this conflict as an Israeli-Arab conflict rather Israel-Palestine.
 As we have seen, conflict is not only between Israel and Palestine but also with other Arab countries such as Egypt, Jordan, Iran, Syria etc. All of them should participate in the negotiations and the final agreement should be recognized formally by each one of them along with UN general assembly and security council.

 - It is time for the international community to find a just and lasting peaceful solution to the World’s most intractable conflict soon.